acerock/CppToCSharpTools/readme.md

 In this case we copy the structs as is in the same order they appear in the header/source file.

 ### Struct type defined in a header file with no class
-In this case we create a .cs file with same name as the .h file where all structs are copied to this file.
+In this case we create a .cs file with same name as the .h file where all structs written as a class to this file.
 ##### Sample
 MyStructs.h
 ```